Learning Outcomes

 Remedies for Failure to Complete

 If either party fails to complete on the agreed date, the non-defaulting party may serve a notice to complete, making time of the essence.
 If completion does not occur within the notice period (usually 10 working days), the non-defaulting party may rescind the contract and claim damages.
-The seller may forfeit the deposit if the buyer is in default.
+The seller may forfeit the deposit if the buyer is in default and recover losses flowing from the breach, subject to mitigation and credit for any contractual compensation received.
+The buyer can seek specific performance against a defaulting seller and claim damages for late completion (including wasted costs and other foreseeable losses within the contemplation of the parties).

 Key Term: notice to complete